 - Check your gas line

 Look for a switch near the furnace that turns the furnace on.
 Turn it to the on position if it’s off.
 You can also check out the gas valve and ensure it is open.
-Do you have other gas burning appliances?
-If so, check if those are working in order to determine if the gas is on.
+If you have other gas burning appliances, check if those are working to determine if the gas is on.

 One Little Way to Avoid a Big Furnace Problem